dotnet/runtime/docs/design/libraries/LibraryImportGenerator/StructMarshalling.md

 Type authors can pass down the `buffer` pointer to native code by using the `TwoStageMarshalling` feature to provide a `ToNativeValue` method that returns a pointer to the first element, generally through code using `MemoryMarshal.GetReference()` and `Unsafe.AsPointer`.
 The `buffer` span must be pinned to be used safely.
 The `buffer` span can be pinned by defining a `GetPinnableReference()` method on the native type that returns a reference to the first element of the span.

-### Determining if a type is doesn't need marshalling
+### Determining if a type doesn't need marshalling

 For this design, we need to decide how to determine a type doesn't need to be marshalled and already has a representation we can pass directly to native code - that is, we need a definition for "does not require marshalling".
 We have two designs that we have experimented with below, and we have decided to go with design 2.